mvolkmann/MyUnixEnv/notes/11tyNotes.md

 1. Install [Node.js](https://nodejs.org/en/).
 1. Create a project directory and `cd` to it.
-1. Enter `npm init` and answer questions.
+1. Enter `npm init` and answer questions or enter `npm init -y` to skip the questions.
 1. Enter `npm install -D @11ty/eleventy`.
 1. Create an `index.md` file.